 We offer grant opportunities for our Partners for Pets throughout the year.
-Approved partner organizations are invited to apply based on the funding opportunity and your organization’s mission and programs.
-Learn more about BPF’s grant opportunities and apply below.
+Approved partner organizations may be eligible to apply based on the funding opportunity and your organization’s mission and programs.
+Learn more about BPF’s grant opportunities.

 Empty the Shelters (ETS) events are reduced-fee adoption events held simultaneously at hundreds of animal welfare organizations across the country.
 Organizations are to follow their own adoption processing procedures as well as meet additional program requirements highlighted below.
 A full list of requirements will be shared within each event-specific application.